kjolley/BIGSdb_documentation/rest.rst

     this isolate
   * fields [object] - consisting of key/value pairs where the key is the name of each scheme field
+  * classification_schemes [object] - consisting of key/value pairs, where
+    each key is the name of the classification scheme and the value is an object consisting of:

+    * href [string] - :ref:`URI to classification scheme description<db_classification_schemes_id>`
+    * groups [array] - list of group objects consisting of:

+      * group [integer] - group id
+      * records [integer] - number of isolates in group
+      * isolates [string] - URI to classification group record containing URIs to member isolate records

 * projects [array] - list of project objects, each containing the following: